refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 </details>

-In the code above, we used the `useShow` hook to fetch the product details.
+In the code above, we used the [`useShow`](https://refine.dev/docs/api-reference/core/hooks/show/useShow/) hook to fetch the product details.
 It makes a request to the `/products/:id` endpoint to fetch the product details.
-After fetching the data, we used the `useOne` hook to fetch the category details related to the product.
+After fetching the data, we used the [`useOne`](https://refine.dev/docs/api-reference/core/hooks/data/useOne/) hook to fetch the category details related to the product.

-Refer to the [useShow](https://refine.dev/docs/api-reference/core/hooks/show/useShow/) and [useOne](https://refine.dev/docs/api-reference/core/hooks/data/useOne/) documentation to learn more information.

 First, let's export the product show page on `src/pages/products/index.tsx` file as follows: